DavidEdwards/aptoide-gradle/README.md

             Map json = new JsonSlurper().parse(fs.inputStream) as Map logger.info("oauth2Authentication server response: $json")
             if(json.containsKey("error")) {
-                logger.error("Aptoide ERROR - [${json.error}]: ${json.error_description}")
                 logger.error("Could not log in to Aptoide.
+Please ensure that you have these values in your local.properties file: aptoideUsername, aptoidePassword, aptoideRepo") logger.error("Aptoide ERROR - [${json.error}]: ${json.error_description}")
+            } else if(json.containsKey("errors")) {
-Please ensure that you have these values in your local.properties file: aptoideUsername, aptoidePassword, aptoideRepo, aptoideApkName")
+                logger.error("Could not log in to Aptoide.
+Please ensure that you have these values in your local.properties file: aptoideUsername, aptoidePassword, aptoideRepo") json.errors.each { err -> logger.error("Aptoide ERROR - [${err.code}]: ${err.msg}") }
             } else {
                 accessToken = json.access_token
                 logger.info("Access Token: ${accessToken}")